jguardnm86/ecoopaec21/README.md

 Instructions on how to express misues in RQ1-a and RQ1-b are available in `documents/misusessummary.pdf` Detailed instructions on how to setup the repository and reproduce our evaluation are in `documents/documentation.pdf`.

-The answers to RQ2 are in the benchmarks folder
+The answers to RQ2 are in the benchmarks folder and available under https://we.tl/t-9rSNP1Io3f.